Ossifier/PygamePlatformerEngine/README.md

 A simple 2D platformer engine written in Python/Pygame.
 Contains some simple souls-like elements such as stamina handling for flavor, but this logic may be removed in a future branch.

 ## TO DO:
+1. Implement delta-time frame interpolation to the game.
+This will be a big project.
-1. Finish player character spritesheet so development can proceed.
+2. Finish player character spritesheet so development can proceed.
-2. Create art for the game.
+3. Create art for the game.
-3. Begin planning zones, level transitions, and maps.
+4. Begin planning zones, level transitions, and maps.

 ## IN PROGRESS:
 1. Complete comments for new code/functions.